Instant Pot bone broth is a snap to make!

 I decided to finally write it all up and make a short tutorial video so you can see how to make Instant Pot bone broth for yourself.

-Now, making bone broth is a bit like dressing Mr. Potato Head.
+Making bone broth in the Instant Pot is a bit like dressing Mr. Potato Head.
 (Don’t worry, he’s paleo now, too.)

 You’ve got a base with bones, water, and an acid.
 The acid – something like apple cider vinegar or lemon juice – helps break down the bones a bit faster.